chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 [![run-file-remotely.png](https://i.postimg.cc/TwXkGRQT/run-file-remotely.png)](https://postimg.cc/FfDbVX26)

 ## 5. Setting an SSH key
 - You may have noticed that you have to put in the password everytime you log in or run `scp`.
-To solve this tedious and frustrating
+To overcome this repetitive process, `ssh-keygen` is the solution.
+- In the terminal of your local computer, type:

+`$ ssh-keygen`

 ## 6. Optimizing Remote Running